"...This EP is a beautiful little thing and needs to be loved and cherished by people who appreciate well crafted and heartfelt music..."

 Others, who know about these things, have written that they are "quintessential English Pop/Folk crossover at its finest" and "quietly magnificent".
 Well, if you insist...

-Their second EP ‘Postcards’ has just popped out on the Submarine Broadcasting Company label and has been receiving airplay in all the right quarters (BBC Radio's Genevieve Tudor, Along The Tracks, Blues & Roots Radio, Mike Davies, Liz Franklin, Chris Arscott, Brian Player, Fiona Elcoat among others).
+Their second EP ‘Postcards’ recently popped out on the Submarine Broadcasting Company label and received airplay in all the right quarters (BBC Radio's Genevieve Tudor, Blues & Roots Radio, Liz Franklin, Chris Arscott, Brian Player, Fiona Elcoat among others).

-Live, Crayon Angels have recently appeared at such convivial and well established venues and events as The Harrison, Slackfolk, the Running Well and Bishops Stortford acoustic clubs and the Loughton and Lost Horizons folk clubs and are earning a nicely growing reputation as all-round good eggs.
+With recent live appearances at such convivial and well established venues and events as The Harrison, Slackfolk, Wilde Sundays, the Running Well and Bishops Stortford acoustic clubs and the Loughton, Royston and St. Neots folk clubs - Crayon Angels are earning a nicely growing reputation as all-round good eggs.